6 Pitfalls of Setting Up a Business Bank Account

 While business planning is important to organize and grow your business, you do not need a business plan to open a business bank account.
 This is a common misconception.
 As long as you have the documents mentioned above, you can open your business account.

 Pitfall #3: Not Preparing for Additional Fees

-A business account is different than personal banking and will most likely have service charges.
+A business account is different from personal banking and will most likely have service charges.
 This is normal and expected.
 Different banks and credit unions will charge different amounts for business account fees.
 This can cost anywhere between $5-$15 (or possibly higher) depending on the terms and conditions of your banking.
 You may also have two service costs if you have both a checking and savings for your business.

 Financial Planning for the Costs

 Shop around for banks or credit unions before you decide to open your account.
 Don’t always choose the cheapest option.
-This is a business-to-business relationship and think about what your business needs from the bank thats handling your money.
+This is a business-to-business relationship and think about what your business needs from the bank that’s handling your money.

 Be sure to plan for the monthly costs into your business budget.
-If you monthly cost is $10, know that every year you will have to have $120 budgeted towards banking fees.
+If your monthly cost is $10, know that every year you will have to have $120 budgeted towards banking fees.
 This is the cost of being a business and should be anticipated every year of business.